 - The appliance must have two public IP addresses configured on the uplink.
-If the appliance has a private IP as uplink, then configure two public IPs with DNAT on the router.
+If the appliance has a private IP as uplink, then configure two public IPs with Port Forward on the router.

-NoteIf you have only one public IP you cannot add an OpenVPN instance on port 443 TCP, but you will still be able to use the Switchboard over the VPN Connection.
-Also the requirements 3. , 4. and 5. below are not needed anymore.If the Switchboard has only private IPs, add suitable DNAT rules on the router in front of it to allow traffic to the Switchboard's port 1194 UDP and 443 TCP.
+NoteIf you have only one public IP you cannot add an OpenVPN instance on port 443 TCP and use the Switchboard connect web portal at the same time, but you will still be able to use the Switchboard over the VPN Connection. lso the requirements 3. , 4. below are a bit different, you should point your DNS records to the only available public IP.If the Switchboard has only private IPs, add suitable Port Forwarding rules on the router in front of it to allow traffic to the Switchboard's port 1194 UDP and 443 TCP.